-Social Well-being
+Social Wellbeing

-The social well-being of older adults is dependent on positive, durable relationships and sustained access to community roles and social institutions.
+The social wellbeing of older adults is dependent on positive, durable relationships and sustained access to community roles and social institutions.

-The social well-being of older adults is dependent on positive, durable relationships and sustained access to community roles and social institutions.
+The social wellbeing of older adults is dependent on positive, durable relationships and sustained access to community roles and social institutions.
 This section of the report discusses social inclusion and purposeful living.
 Key findings include:

 - About half of older adults report having opportunities to participate in community matters, while 14 percent report having used a senior center in their community.